Tag: cash flow

 To put a bow on this point:

-With stocks, you can earn $833 in monthly dividends and have no money left after 30 years.
+With stocks, you can earn $833 in monthly dividends and possibly have no money left after 30 years.

 With real estate, you should reasonably earn $2,000-$3,000 per month (improving over time), and after 30 years will own an asset worth $2 million-$3 million, debt free.